 - Phone number

 - List your 10 favourite releases from the last 12 months.

 - Tell us a little about yourself and what you do.

 - Why do you want to volunteer at FBi Radio?

 Attach a voice recording* to your email briefly answering the following questions (don’t worry about audio quality, phone or laptop mic is fine):

 - If you were hosting a radio show or podcast, what would it focus on or what would the angle be? (max 90 secs)

 - Tell us about two Sydney events you’re really looking forward to and why?
 These can be gigs, art exhibitions, talks etc. (max 90 secs)

 *If for any reason you can’t record or upload audio, please provide written responses to these questions instead (Max 100 words each).

-Applications close at midnight on Monday July 8.
+Applications close after 11.59pm on Monday July 8.